-- (1) Subject to Article 3(2), this Law applies to Leases within the jurisdiction of the DIFC. - (2) This Law does not apply to a Lease in the DIFC: - (a) if the Leased Premises are used primarily for serviced apartments or hotel inventory leased as part of a hotel, provided they are appropriately licensed to do so; - (b) if the Lease is entered into by the parties to a Mortgage of the Leased Premises in accordance with the terms of the Mortgage; or - (c) which was entered into prior to the date of commencement of this Law, provided that any renewal, transfer or assignment of a Lease after the date of commencement of this Law, will deem such Lease to have been entered into on the date of renewal, transfer or assignment for the purposes of determining the application of this Law.
+- (1) Subject to Article 3(2), this Law applies to Leases within the jurisdiction of the DIFC. - (2) This Law does not apply to a Lease in the DIFC: - (a) if the Leased Premises are used primarily for serviced apartments or hotel inventory leased as part of a hotel, provided they are appropriately licensed to do so; or - (b) if the Lease is entered into by the parties to a Mortgage of the Leased Premises in accordance with the terms of the Mortgage.